tshepang/blog/content/misc/another visit to Eastern Cape.rst

 treated like royalty.
 We slept there just one night though, so we spent nearly all our time there in one yard.

 I have never seen a family quite like this.
-My own family is quite close, but definitely not as kindly as this one.
+My own (maternal) family is quite close, but definitely not as kindly as this one.
 And by the way, there are no exceptions.
 The love they have, and express, for each other is... damn I wish I was a better writer.